blacklucius101/Tester/README.md

 - Support
 - Lower line

+Call the indicator once on initialisation and then reuse.
+Use a hard coded period of 17.
+The .ex5 file will be located at Indicators\Custom\Donchian_Bands.ex5.

 Upper and lower line form the outer borders.
-Everything else comprises the internal borders.
+Resistance, Midline and Support form the internal borders.

-Resistance zone spans Upper line → Resistance.
+- Resistance zone spans: Upper line → Resistance.
-Support zone spans Lower line → Support.
+- Support zone spans: Lower line → Support.

-Midline may overlap with resistance/ support, in which case resistance/ support become the only valid borders.
+Midline may overlap with resistance or support, in which case resistance and support become the only valid borders and midline is treated as practically non-existent.

 Resistance and support may not overlap.
-In that case, we technically have no valid internal borders.
+If they do, we technically have no valid internal borders, since they cancel out and as a result both are treated as practically non-existent.

 Definition of terms:
 - If bullish lock is active: